 Aim of the course: The broad aim is to acquaint students with the deep understanding of the historiography of modern India with all its dissensions, consensus and alternative concepts.

 - i.
 To understand the beginning of historiography in modern India. - ii.
-To know the various schools of historians and history writing within their historical milieu. - iii.
-To construct history in its wider form on the basis of the historiographical traditions.
+To know the various schools of historians.

+iii.
+To construct history in its wider form on the basis of historiographical traditions.

 UNIT 1: Beginning: